masalinas/doc-step-ca/README.md

 The authority configuration has been saved in /Users/miguel/.step/config/defaults.json.
 ```

-## register certificates to be trusted from our CA
+## Register certificates to be trusted from our CA

 ```
 step certificate install $(step path)/certs/root_ca.crt